 The driver packages contain the items required to create a driver, such as policies, entitlements, filters, and Schema Mapping policies.
 These packages are only available in Designer and can be updated after they are initially installed.
 You must have the most current version of the packages in the Package Catalog before you can create a new driver object.

 To verify that you have the most recent version of the driver packages in the Package Catalog:

 - 1 Open Designer.

 - 2 In the toolbar, click Help > Check for Package Updates.

-- 3 Click OK if there are no package updates
+- 3 Click OK to update the packages

 or